pacific-hake/hake-assessment/README.md

 ## Base model bash script

-* The base model is special and has it's own bash script.
+* The base model is special and has its own bash script.
 It is `run-base-model.sh`.
 This needs to be edited each year before beginning.

 * Check all the variables and make sure they are correct.
 Change the